Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Introduction

-It is noteworthy that admitting a probability level of $p=1$ in \eqref{eq:problem-introduction} allows one (at least formally) to observe almost sure constraints of the type ``$g(u,\xi)\leq 0\,\,\mathbb{P}$-a.s.'' in the model.
+It is noteworthy that admitting a probability level of $p=1$ in \eqref{eq:problem-introduction} allows one (at least formally) to observe almost sure constraints of the type ``$g(u,\xi)\leq 0\,\,\mathbb{P}$-a.s." in the model.
 We shall see, however, that the derivation of optimality conditions in Section~\ref{sec:prob-constraints} requires a restriction of probability levels to values strictly smaller than one.
 It does not make sense either to consider optimality conditions in the limit when driving $p$ towards one because then the Lagrange multiplier tends to infinity; see Example~\ref{asvsprob}.
-Therefore, in order to arrive at optimality conditions for almost sure constraints, one has to rather use functional-analytic approaches originally developed for two-stage stochastic programming \cite{Rockafellar1976,Rockafellar1976b,Rockafellar1975,Rockafellar1976c} and further for problems in PDE-constrained optimization in \cite{Geiersbach2022a,Geiersbach2021c}.
-On the other hand, almost sure constraints are closely tied with robust constraints of the type ``$g(u,z)\leq 0$'' for all $z$ belonging to the support of the random vector.
-This opens yet another perspective to the derivation of optimality conditions in case one is interested in absolute safety.
+Therefore, in order to arrive at optimality conditions for almost sure constraints, one has to rather use functional-analytic approaches originally developed for two-stage stochastic programming \cite{Rockafellar1976,Rockafellar1976b,Rockafellar1975,Rockafellar1976c} and further for problems in PDE-constrained optimization in \cite{Geiersbach2022a,Geiersbach2021c}. { For the almost sure problem, this involves working with Bochner spaces of the type $L^\infty_{\pP}(\Omega,X)$.
+We do not require reflexivity of $X$ as in \cite{Geiersbach2022a,Geiersbach2021c} and we present an efficient approach for deriving optimality conditions that greatly simplifies the analysis when compared to \cite{Geiersbach2022a,Geiersbach2021c}.
+In this approach, optimality conditions are first derived using standard arguments with Lagrange multipliers in $(L^\infty_{\pP}(\Omega,X))^*$ and then these multipliers are made more explicit using the usual Yosida--Hewitt-type decomposition.} Almost sure constraints are closely tied with robust constraints of the type ``$g(u,z)\leq 0$'' for all $z$ belonging to the support of the random vector. { We derive optimality conditions for the robust problem using the standard arguments in the PDE-constrained optimization literature and make a connection to semi-infinite programming.} This opens yet another perspective to the derivation of optimality conditions in case one is interested in absolute safety.
 In Section~\ref{sec:almost-sure}, we will shed some light on various approaches to optimality conditions in such models and their comparison in the context of the PDE mentioned above.